eddiedunnteaching/cit225/SystemAdministration.md

 ![fdisk p](./images/fdisk_p.png)

 Here we see the partitions on our `USB` installer.
+Notice there are 4 partitions in this example.
+Depending on the contents of your USB stick you could have more or less than 4 partitions.

-Notice there are 4 partitions.
-It says `Microsoft` but the first and 3rd are  are `FAT` format that is more compatible and will allow the early stages of the boot to complete.
+It says `Microsoft` on the first and 3rd.
+These partitions are  an early version of Microsoft filesystems in the `FAT` format that is more compatible and will allow the early stages of the boot to complete.

 Let's say we want to make this disk have one partition that we can use this device to store files.